RavensbourneWebMedia/Dynamic-Web/sessions/02/README.md

 # Workshop

+**What is a prototype?**

+Find a defintion and share it with the class.

 ### What is your prototypes looking like?

 Present your prototyped ideas in class for feedback together first and then 1-2-1 Tutorials